Southern Terminus: |

 |

-1995 (Apr 17) – An additional ~400 feet of M-116 right-of-way at the northernmost end of the highway at the entrance to Ludington State Park is relinquished to the Dept of Natural Resources which conincides with the erection of a new park ranger "contact station" for the state park in the middle of the highway just beyond the Big Sable River bridge.
-Previously, it was possible to turn around at the end of M-116 without needing a State Park Permit, but with this relinquishment and the location of the DNR contact station, if one wishes to travel the entire length of M-116, you will need to purchase a daily State Park Motor Vehicle Permit or have annual State Park Pass. |
+1995 (Apr 17–Nov 1) – An additional ~400 feet of M-116 right-of-way at the northernmost end of the highway at the entrance to Ludington State Park is relinquished to the Dept of Natural Resources on April 17 which conincides with the erection of a new park ranger "contact station" for the state park in the middle of the highway just beyond the Big Sable River bridge.
+Then on November 1, the 0.138 mile (730 foot) segment of M-116 from the north end of the Big Sable River bridge northerly to a state park parking area at the fish cleaning station is officially cancelled as a state trunkline route through relinquishment.
+Previously, it was possible to turn around at the end of M-116 without needing a State Park Permit, but with this relinquishment and the location of the DNR contact station there is no easy turnaround at the north end of the highway without requiring the purchase of a daily State Park Motor Vehicle Permit or having an annual pass or the Michigan Recreation Passport. |

 |